initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

   </div>
 </div>

-<strong> We hope to see you at the 2023 IC3 Blockchain Summer Camp in NYC! </strong>
+<strong> We hope to see you at the 2023 IC3 Blockchain Camp in NYC! </strong>

+INFORMATION IS SUBJECT TO CHANGE!